dijasila/GPAW/doc/setups/pawxml.rst

 The first 10-20 lines of the XML-datasets, should be pretty much human readable, and should give an overview of what kind of dataset it is and how it was generated.
-The remaining part of the files contain numerical data for all the radial functions.
+The remaining part of the file contains numerical data for all the radial functions.
 To get an overview of these functions, you can extract that data with the :trac:`~doc/setups/pawxml.py` program and then pass it on to your